 . . . all our stories are, in the end, one story, one vast story about being human, being together, being here.
 Does the story point beyond itself?
 Does it mean something?
 What is the truth of this interminable, sprawling story we all of us share? . . .
 Either life is holy with meaning, or life doesn’t mean a damn thing.
 You pay your money and you take your choice. ---Frederick Buechner

 Leslie is the author/editor of ten books.
-Her eleventh is forthcoming from Kregel (the Best Half of Our Lives: 40 Incredible WOmen Over 40 Celebrate their First-evers, Never-Agains, and Always-Until-I-Die Moments)
+Her eleventh is forthcoming from Kregel (The Wonder Years: 40 Women Over 40 on Aging, Faith, Beauty and Strength, August 2018)

-Her books have been translated into Slovak, German, Chinese, French, Polish, Ukrainian, Korean and German and reviewed in the (London) Times Literary Supplement, The Chicago Tribune, the Utne Reader, Sports Illustrated for Women, The Portland Oregonian, The Seattle Times, Women and Health, Oregon Review, and many others.
+Her award-winning books have been translated into German, Chinese, French, Polish, Ukrainian, Korean and Slovak and reviewed in the (London) Times Literary Supplement, The Chicago Tribune, the Utne Reader, Sports Illustrated for Women, The Portland Oregonian, The Seattle Times, Women and Health, Oregon Review, and many others.

 Her essays have appeared in numerous publications, including The Atlantic Monthly, Orion, Image: Art, Faith, Mystery, Books and Culture, Best Essays Northwest, Christianity Today, It’s a Girl: Women Writers on Raising Daughters, On Nature: Great Writers on the Great Outdoors, A Mile in Her Boots: Women Who Work in the Wild, America and the Sea: A Maritime History, and many others.

 Her poetry has appeared in The Seattle Review, the Bellingham Review, the Northern Review, Patches of Godlight: Father Tim’s Favorite Quotes, and many more.

 University of Oregon, M.A.
 English